VTV (Maldives): VFM

 VFM, a radio station by VMEDIA, broadcasts its Radio programs on FM 99 MHz covering almost 80% of the country.
 With a terrestrial network established, VFM has the widest coverage among the private Radio networks.
 VFM is also broadcast via satellite, streamed via internet and telecast as visual radio during the off-peak hours of VTV.
 The channel covers news, sports, entertainment, and informative programs.

 Veekly

 Veekly is the result of VMEDIA's effort to hold a key position in the field of publishing.
 Veekly is a weekly magazine printed and published in full color, targeted at the youth, covering a wide range of happenings across the nation.
 Veekly is the official in-flight magazine of FlyMe, the domestic carrier of Villa Air.
 Veekly is also regarded the only consistent weekly magazine published in the country.

 VNews

 Vnews.mv is the main news source of VMEDIA.
 Published in the local language and in English, vnews.mv is a leading news website with a viewership of over 30,000 unique hits every day.
 News is updated minute by minute as it happens.
 Live blogging and many other features attract readers from across the globe.
 A VNews iPhone app is also available to download for free on the Apple App Store.

+Controversies

+On 20 September 2008, channel CEO Thoyyib Mohammed resigned due to concerns that the station would be used for political propaganda.

+A 27-year old man was arrested on the night of 5 May 2012 for his role in the vandalism on 19 March.

+On 3 August 2018, it and Raajje TV cut off live coverage of the speeches of Mohamed Nasheed and Gasim Ibrahim.